Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations

 \subsection{Results}

 We analyzed accuracy and time using Wilcoxon signed-rank tests~\cite{wilcoxon1945} on the per-participant difference (Graph $-$ List), including only participants who completed both conditions (some ran out of time on one interface and were excluded from paired analyses: 11 of 47 in Study~1, 18 of 44 in Study~2, and none in Study~3).
-Figure~\ref{fig:combined_diff} shows the accuracy differences across all three studies.
+Fig.~\ref{fig:combined_diff} shows the accuracy differences across all three studies.

-\textbf{Summary.} Echoing what we found in the interviews, different tasks required different interfaces.
-For the diversity task, the graph yielded higher accuracy, faster completion, and stronger preference (Figure~\ref{fig:direct-comparison-preference}), but for single-distribution and comparison tasks, the list yielded higher accuracy (time differences were not significant).
+\textbf{Summary.} For the diversity task, the graph yielded higher accuracy, faster completion, and stronger preference (Fig.~\ref{fig:direct-comparison-preference}), but for single-distribution and comparison tasks, the list yielded higher accuracy (time differences were not significant).
 Preferences varied by task: strongly pro-graph for diversity; polarized for single distribution (participants strongly favored either graph or list); and more uniform for comparison.